henry2004y/Vlasiator.jl/docs/src/examples.md

 write_vtk(meta)
 ```

+To see the full list of options, please refer to the documentation in [internal](internal.md).
+Demo usage can be found [here](https://github.com/henry2004y/Vlasiator.jl/blob/master/examples/demo_convert2vti.jl).

 !!! warning
     As of ParaView 5.9.1, there are [display issues](https://discourse.paraview.org/t/vthb-file-structure/7224) with `VTKOverlappingAMR`.
 However, we can read the generated image files directly.